segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 #### Conclusion
 Combining declarative and imperative programming creates dynamic and interactive web applications.
 HTML and CSS provide the static structure and styling, while JavaScript introduces interactivity and dynamic content.
-This combination is common in modern web development, where static elements are styled and then enhanced with dynamic behavior through JavaScript.
+This combination is common in modern web development, where static elements are styled and enhanced with dynamic behavior through JavaScript.
 Understanding how these languages work together is crucial for building engaging and user-friendly web applications.